wilsonmar/WebSockets/JMeter.md

 * Parameter `-n` specifies no GUI.
 * Parameter `-t "Test Plan.jmx"` specifies the test plan.
 * Parameter `-l run001.jtl` specifies the text file to hold results from the run.
 See http://wiki.apache.org/jmeter/JtlFiles.
+* Parameter `-p parameters.txt` specifies the parameters to define.

 PROTIP:
 Avoid using spaces in test plan names.